Would you like to receive inspiration about area development and updates about training courses, events and projects? Subscribe now.

 ZOHO (short for Zomerhofkwartier) is an outdated business area due for restoration on the edge of Rotterdam’s city centre.

-About 10 years ago the area was largely bought by Havensteder with a view to transforming it into a residential area.
-This transformation was delayed due to the crisis and the changing role of corporations.
-As a result the area went into decline.
-In 2013 Havensteder started work with a strategy of slow urbanism.
-For a period of 10 years the area was given the chance to develop itself as an urban area, a stone throw from the city centre and central station.
+Around 2007, housing association Havensteder largely purchased the area with a view to transforming it into a residential area.
+The economic crisis and the changing role of housing associations delayed the transformation, however.
+As a result, the area declined even further.
+In 2013, Havensteder started developing a new strategy: slow urbanism.
+The area was given 10 years to develop into an urban area, a stone’s throw from the city centre and Central Station.

-STIPO was asked to manage this transformation.
-Jeroen Laven (STIPO), with Paul Elleswijk (Havensteder) and Jacco Bakker (Municipality of Rotterdam) worked to strengthen the area.
-And with success: within months the former business area started to follow an upward trend and developed quickly into one of the upcoming areas in Rotterdam.
+STIPO suggested that Havensteder settle in the area and become the driving force behind this transformation.
+Jeroen Laven (STIPO), Paul Elleswijk (Havensteder) and Jacco Bakker (Municipality of Rotterdam) worked to strengthen the area.
+And it paid off: within a few months, the former business park was in an upward spiral and before long developed into one of the upcoming areas in Rotterdam.